RichardDooling/Entertainment_Law/First_Amendment-Sex/First_Amendment-Sex.md

 http://www.ushistory.org/us/7c.asp

-But when courts try to decide whether speech is protected or unprotected they naturally wonder what if the speech in question

-Is this the sort of speech the Founding Fathers had in mind when they wrote the First Amendment?
+But when courts try to decide whether speech is protected or unprotected they naturally wonder: Is this the sort of speech the Founding Fathers had in mind when they wrote the First Amendment?

 What is the purpose of Was this the sort of speech the Founding Fathers would for the next case.
 A professor might Sounds like a question the professor would pose

 The Supreme Court now holds that almost every provision of the Bill of Rights applies to both the federal government and the states.  http://en.wikipedia.org/wiki/Gitlow_v._New_York